 The National Party says a case in which a home stay host has been charged with assaulting a foreign student should be more thoroughly investigated.

-National 's spokesperson on International Education, Pansy Wong says the matter should also be referred to the International Education Appeals Authority - an organisation set up to enforce the Code of Practice governing international students.
+National 's spokesperson on international education, Pansy Wong, says the matter should also be referred to the International Education Appeals Authority, an organisation set up to enforce a code of practice governing international students.

 Education New Zealand says there are more than 15,000 international students in New Zealand this year.